The Wonderland Murders, Hollywood’s Unsolved Quadruple Homicide

 Wonderland Murders

-Kevin P. Casey/Los Angeles Times via Getty ImagesThe house on Wonderland Avenue, where four brutal murders took place and the infamous Wonderland murders video was filmed.
+Kevin P. Casey/Los Angeles Times via Getty ImagesThe house at 8763 Wonderland Avenue in Los Angeles’ Laurel Canyon, where the four brutal Wonderland Murders took place on July 1, 1981.

-YouTubeA close-up of the Wonderland house’s address, taken by the evidence tech who processed the crime scene and filmed the Wonderland murder video.
+YouTubeA close-up of the address at the house where the Wonderland Murders took place, as captured by the evidence tech who processed the crime scene.

 Joy Miller’s boyfriend was Billy DeVerell, the gang’s levelheaded second-in-command.
 Reports would later paint him as a reluctant criminal, one who regretted that his long track record of heroin abuse — and resulting arrests — made it difficult for him to find and hold other jobs.

-There was nothing at all half-hearted about Ron Launius’s criminal enterprises, though.
+There was nothing at all half-hearted about Ron Launius’ criminal enterprises, though.
 Launius was Wonderland’s king, and he was as cold as ice.

 He had made a name for himself during the Vietnam War when he was dishonorably discharged from the army for smuggling drugs back to the United States in the bodies of dead servicemen.

 Launius had already spent time in jail for smuggling and only narrowly escaped life imprisonment for murder when the prosecution’s star witness was killed in an accident.
-Police didn’t think they’d missed their chance, though; by the summer of 1981, Launius was a person of interest in as many as two dozen other homicides.
+Police didn’t think they’d missed their chance, though; by the summer of 1981, just before the Wonderland Murders, Launius was a person of interest in as many as two dozen other homicides.

-Ron Launius’s wife, Susan, also lived in the Wonderland house.
+Ron Launius’ wife, Susan, also lived in the Wonderland house.
 A drug user like her husband, she largely absented herself from gang activities.

-The most unusual member of the Wonderland household was John Holmes, the famous pornographer, who was a frequent guest and often purchased or mooched cocaine from the gang.
+The most unusual member of the Wonderland household was John Holmes, the famous adult film actor, who was a frequent guest and often purchased or mooched cocaine from the gang.

 John Holmes In Court

-Bettmann/Getty ImagesPorn star John Holmes, who would later go to trial for the Wonderland murders.
+Bettmann/Getty ImagesAdult film star John Holmes was later put on trial for the Wonderland Murders.

-Cocaine wasn’t the Wonderland crew’s only source of revenue.
+Cocaine wasn’t the Wonderland Gang’s only source of revenue.
 Heroin was their private passion and armed robbery their side gig.

 Stealing from their rivals was both a source of income and an effective way to keep their competitors out of the game — until it backfired one terrible, bloody night.